Heroines

 28th March 1941 the Death of Virginia Woolf

 On 28th March 1941, 59-year-old visionary feminist writer Virginia Woolf walked into the river Ouse with stones in her pockets and drowned herself.
-A note to her husband Leonard said: “Dearest, I feel certain that I am going mad … Continue reading
+A note to her husband Leonard said: “Dearest, I feel certain that I am going mad again. … Continue reading

 Posted in Heroines | 3 Comments